ikarus-project/ikarus/docs/website/01_framework/feRequirements.md

 MatrixType A = sparseFlatAssembler.getReducedMatrix(req);
 ```

-All these methods return a reference to `FErequirements` thus, they can chained together.
+All the methods return a reference to `FErequirements`, so they can be chained together.

 As in line 2, the finite element solution can also be inserted.
 The solution is passed with the `enum` type
 `FESolutions::displacement` vector `d`.
 This stores a reference to the vector.